PrimaveraDeveloper/lithium/dir/common/specs/pns-spec-2.0.md

 > Note:
 > * To correctly display the notifications in the [notifications central UI](_assets/notifications_v3.png), the message must have as key a ```Title``` and a ```Message```;
 > * The notificationType, if not provided, default value will be 0 (Information);
-> * The expiration date of a notification will be defined by time to live configuration or, if provided, the ExpiresOn parameter.
+> * The expiration date of a notification will be defined by time to live configuration or, if provided, the ExpiresOn parameter;
+> * Targets are constructed when the client is connected with the server.
+To see how targets are constructed to send notifications to correct target, read this [documentation (TFS)](https://tfs.primaverabss.com/tfs/P.TEC.Elevation/Lithium/_versionControl?path=%24%2FLithium%2FMicroservices%2Fcommon%2FPNS%2FDevelopment%2FDocumentation%2Freadme.md&version=T&_a=preview).

 The following example is the only required fields for a notification: